-Despite hundreds of years of oppressive laws and violence against blacks, a single generation was able to influence important legislation and adjust entire attitudes of a prejudiced culture -- and they didn't have the Internet.
-During the 1950s and '60s, people of all races took part in the civil rights movement, an era that changed the course of American history.
+Despite hundreds of years of oppressive laws and violence against blacks, a single generation was able to influence important legislation and adjust entire attitudes of a prejudiced culture — and they didn't have the Internet, social media or any of the modern tools of communication.

 How did they do it?
 Who were some of the people involved?
-To learn about the civil rights movement and how it got started, see the next page.
+Keep reading to learn about the civil rights movement, an era that changed the course of American history.